YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 develop an interest in the formal syntax and semantics of the programming language that I was learning.
 Before that I just learnt by examples and forgot the syntactic details quickly after the projects finished.

+## About the OCanren exercises

+Before I started to learn OCaml, I spent about two and half months learning about the implementation of miniKanren in Scheme.
+So after five months of preparation, half on Scheme/miniKanren, and half on Ocaml, I started